EVENT: MEGA BLOGGING MARATHON#92

 Well, its a group of bloggers who get together to post a dish for 26 days according to the chosen theme.
-For more details check out the initiator Srivalli’s page here.
-For this theme we had a choice of 3:
+For this marathon we had a choice of 3 themes:

-1. A-Z Indian Flatbreads that are not made using batter e.g. like rotis
+- A-Z Indian Flatbreads that are not made using batter e.g. like dosa.

-I decided to opt for option number 1.
-India has such a huge variety of flatbreads to offer that are made on the stove top, in the tandoor, in the oven, under the grill or fried.
-Its going to be a challenge to look for flatbreads beginning with all the letters of the alphabet as for this group cannot use batter based flatbreads.
-However, am up for this challenge.
+I opted for option number 1.
+India has a huge variety of flatbreads to offer that are made on the stove top, in the tandoor, in the oven, under the grill or fried.
+Khakhra is prepared in a tawa or skillet.

 Day 22 is taking you to Gujarat, yes once again!
 The letter is W and finding a paratha or roti with W has been not too easy.
 There’s Warqi roti but seriously enough of oil and ghee!
 It requires a lot of ghee to get those perfect layers.
 We’ve also become so tired of eating flatbreads everyday that our tummies are screaming for some rice or rather khichdi.